lorengreenfield/halfcab/README.md

 Then just use `localEvents` as you would `geb`

 #### State management
-- `state` - an object that contains the application state (Read only.
+- `state` - an object that contains the application state (Read only version of the global state.
 Use updateState to make state changes)
 - `updateState` - update the global state object.
 You can choose to do shallow or deep merging.
 If you want to you can achieve Redux style updates by using `geb`.
 Calling updateState will cause the state object to be updated and then re-rendered.
+- `rerender` - The global state is passed into the root component and is mutable, if you want to make deep changes within a component by mutating the state directly without using updateState, you can do so, followed by `rerender()`.
+By comparison, updateState merges/mutates the state and then runs rerender for you.

 ```js
 import { updateState, geb } from 'halfcab'